 Ever the aesthetic storyteller, Hitchcock associates Madeline with the colour green.
 This can be seen from the lined coat we see her in at Earnie’s, to the colour of her car and even in the clothes she wears as Judy.
 When Scottie first sees Judy, she is also wearing green and is positioned between two green vehicles.
 For Scottie, the confirmation that she is Madeline comes when he sees her in profile, a shot which recalls the first scene in Earnie’s.
 We learn that Judy has kept the grey suit as a memento of her time with Scottie and – notably – even when he tries to make her over she never reveals to him that she still has it.
 From her wardrobe we also see her take a purple outfit (Novak’s favourite colour and a garment she felt personally connected with) which she holds closely, as though clinging to part of herself.

 1 Young, C. Hitchcock’s Heroines.
 2018

-Part II of Rebecca’s deep-dive into Vertigo will be coming to Moving Pictures Film Club next month.
+Part II of Rebecca’s deep-dive into Vertigo is available here.